-As a trainee teacher of mathematics on our SCITT, you will experience contrasting placements in our partner schools.
+As a trainee teacher of maths on our SCITT, you will experience contrasting placements in our partner schools.

 You will spend most of your time on the job learning how to teach your subject specialism from experienced practitioners.
-Your timetable will grow organically as you progress through the curriculum, taking what you learn on our Fridays into what you do in the classroom Mon-Thurs.
+Your timetable will grow organically as you progress through the curriculum, taking what you learn on our professional studies programme into what you do in the classroom Mon-Thurs.

 Our curriculum is based on four core pillars and everything is anchored in those.
 We welcome guest speakers and visiting experts, we focus on safeguarding and child protection, we focus on how your subject explains the world in which we live, we explore cross-curricular knowledge and skills development, we have additional training on trauma and other issues relevant to the region, and we have Centres of Excellence for your subject-specific enhancement running alongside throughout the year.
 We also work closely with the Research School to ensure our curriculum is broad, evidence-informed and current.